Yinigma/EnemySkinKit/Assets/EnemySkinKit/Metadata/README.md

 - Icon - a 256 x 256 png file that will be your mod's thumbnail.
 - Version - Your mod's version, separated by major, minor, and patch.
 Check the tooltips or use good ol' google to find out when you should increment these numbers.
 - Skins - the skin scriptable objects to include in your mod.
 Just hit the plus button or set the amount of skins by entering a number in the skins size field.
 Drag and drop any skins you've created using the previous steps into this list.
+- Configs - Default frequency configurations for any included skins.
+These control the initial configuration of how frequently skins appear on each moon.
+Skin and moon ids must match character for character.
+The skin id will be the same as the one you specify in your skin scriptable object.
+The moon id will be the same as the one registered with the skin registry.
+For the vanilla moons the ids are:

+ - 41 Experimentation
+ - 220 Assurance
+ - 56 Vow
+ - 21 Offense
+ - 61 March
+ - 20 Adamance
+ - 85 Rend
+ - 7 Dine
+ - 8 Titan
+ - 68 Artifice
+ - 5 Embrion

-5.Click the "Create Mod" button.
+6.Click the "Create Mod" button.
 If a message pops up saying that a file failed to write, hit "cancel" on that dialog instead of "try again" or "force quit."

-6.If successful, your mod files and the generated code will be saved to a zip file located in a folder called "EnemySkinKit" in the unity project folder (the same level as the assets folder).
+7.If successful, your mod files and the generated code will be saved to a zip file located in a folder called "EnemySkinKit" in the unity project folder (the same level as the assets folder).

 ![The location of the exports folder in the ](https://github.com/Yinigma/EnemySkinKit/blob/main/Images/ExportsLocation.PNG?raw=true)

 ![The exported mod in the file explorer](https://github.com/Yinigma/EnemySkinKit/blob/main/Images/ExportedMod.PNG?raw=true)

-7.Install your mod in whatever way that pleases you and verify that it works as intended.
+8.Install your mod in whatever way that pleases you and verify that it works as intended.
 You can pretty easily test your mod with the ThunderStore mod manager by using its "Import Local Mod" feature.
 Just search for it in the settings menu.

 ![The mod in the EnemySkinRegistry's config menu](https://github.com/Yinigma/EnemySkinKit/blob/main/Images/SuccessfulAdd.PNG?raw=true)

 ![The mod as it appears in game](https://github.com/Yinigma/EnemySkinKit/blob/main/Images/SkinnedCoilhead.PNG?raw=true)

-8.Once you've verified and tested your mod, you can go to Thunderstore and upload your zip file.
+9.Once you've verified and tested your mod, you can go to Thunderstore and upload your zip file.

 ## Additional Logic Method